amberswain28/project-portfolio/SQL Database Projects/README.md

 # SQL Database Projects

-These projects were developed as part of my **CS 445: Introduction to Database Systems** course at Pacific University, taught by Professor Chadd Williams in Spring 2024.
-The course covered both the theory and practical implementation of database systems using MySQL, PHP, and HTML, and emphasized topics such as:
+These projects were completed as part of my **CS 445: Introduction to Database Systems** course at Pacific University, taught by Professor Chadd Williams in Spring 2024.

+The course covered both theoretical and practical aspects of database systems using MySQL, with emphasis on:

 - The relational model and relational algebra
+- ER diagram construction and normalization
-- ER diagrams and database design
+- Relational database design (conceptual, logical, physical)
-- Normalization and indexing
+- Query writing using SQL
-- Query evaluation and SQL optimization
+- Indexing and query optimization
 - Transaction management and concurrency
-- Security, physical and logical database design
-- Web-enabled databases and LAMP stack architecture
+- Web-enabled database architecture using the LAMP stack (Linux, Apache, MySQL, PHP)

-All projects were implemented using a modern DBMS and version-controlled through GitHub Classroom.

-## 📂 Project 1: Mock Software Company DB

-This was the **first individual project** in the course and served as a hands-on application of the concepts taught in lectures.
-I designed and implemented a database for a fictional software company to manage lecture schedules, department details, and internal company resources.

-Key focus areas:
-- Data modeling and ER diagram design
-- Normalization to 3NF
-- Writing SQL queries for insert, update, delete, and select operations
-- Using PHP and HTML to display and interact with database data

-## 📂 Project 2: Online Bookstore

-This was the **capstone team project**, completed with one partner during the second half of the semester.
-We split the work evenly to build a fully functional online bookstore that allows users to browse, search, and purchase books.

-Key features:
-- Full database schema for products, users, orders, and categories
-- Backend interaction using PHP and SQL
+- Security and access control
-- Frontend built with HTML/CSS
-- Emphasis on database-driven web applications and best practices in relational design

-This project demonstrated our ability to apply everything we had learned throughout the course, from conceptual design to practical, real-world implementation.
+Projects were managed using GitHub Classroom and implemented with version control best practices.

 ---

-Let me know if you'd like me to help you paste this directly into GitHub, format it differently, or create README files for each individual project folder too!
+## 📂 Mock Software Company DB (Individual Project)

+This was the **first major project** in the course and focused entirely on database design and SQL.
+I created a relational schema for a fictional software company, including ER diagrams and normalized table structures.
+This project served as a practical application of course topics and helped reinforce core database design principles.

+**Programs Used:**
+- MySQL
+- ER diagramming tools
+- SQL (DDL and DML)

+**Key Deliverables:**
+- Normalized database schema (3NF)
+- Entity-relationship diagrams
+- Complex SQL queries for data manipulation and retrieval

+---

+## 📂 Online Bookstore (Team Project)

+This was the **final capstone project** of the course, developed collaboratively with one other student.
+We designed and implemented a fully functional online bookstore, applying everything learned during the semester to a real-world web application.

+**Programs Used:**
+- MySQL
+- PHP
+- HTML/CSS
+- MongoDB
+- REDIS DB

+**Key Features:**
+- User-friendly frontend for browsing books and placing orders
+- Backend logic for managing inventory, users, and transactions
+- Secure database interactions and well-structured SQL queries
+- Even division of labor and collaborative version control using GitHub